MOSTAFA1172m/Image-text-video-I2VGENXL/README.md

 # IVGEN-XL: Image + Text to Video Diffusion Model

+**Deployed on Hugging Face Spaces**: You can try the model directly on [Hugging Face Spaces](https://huggingface.co/spaces/MostafaHazem/I2vgen-xl).
+Please note that the deployment currently uses CPU rather than GPU, so the video generation may take longer than expected.

 IVGEN-XL is an advanced model designed for generating videos from image and text inputs.
 It employs a cascaded architecture, leveraging diffusion processes to produce high-quality and coherent video outputs.
 This repository provides an easy-to-use Jupyter Notebook to get started with IVGEN-XL.

 ## Features